logto-io/logto/README.md

 - Visit our 🎨 [website](https://logto.io) for a brief introduction if you are new to Logto.
 - A step-by-step guide is available on 📖 [docs.logto.io](https://docs.logto.io) (also in [简体中文](https://docs.logto.io/zh-cn)).

+### Try it online (GitPod)

+[Click here](https://gitpod.io/#https://github.com/logto-io/logto) to launch Logto in GitPod.
+Once you see the message like `App is running at https://3001-...gitpod.io` in the terminal, press Cmd (or Ctrl) and click the URL to continue your Logto journey.

 ## Bug Report, Feature Request, Feedback

 - Our team takes security seriously, especially when it relates to identity.
 If you find any existing or potential security issues, please do not hesitate to email 🔒 [security@silverhand.io](mailto:security@silverhand.io).